ulsidae/memory-garden/readme.md

 To improve accessibility and real-world usability, the project later evolved into a PWA-first platform with optional smartphone-based VR support.

-The current repository reflects this new direction while preserving the original vision of AI-assisted memory recall and family reminiscence.

 **Original Unity Prototype:**
 [Memory Garden (Unity Prototype) by hhandc](https://github.com/hhandc/MemoryGarden)

+The current repository continues the project with a redesigned PWA-first architecture, preserving the original vision of AI-assisted memory recall and family reminiscence, while the original Unity prototype remains available in its own repository.

 ---